slamice/wri/hipsters/random.md

 I invited them, at least I initiated a passive invite.
 When two worlds cross; the drunks with the skids, the attention whores with genuine whores.
 I stir these pots but there's no cook in sight, and I'll be damned if I have to taste a soup that needs fenugreek.

----

-The boxes toppled down on me like lead bricks, paralyzingly my legs and torso.

-If you have seen one greasy spoon then you get the general idea.
-But really, you haven't seen them all.
-There are varying degrees of greasiness following each other.

-Bons off broadway, for example, is legendary with high school students and high school student imitators.
-It is amazing what people will eat.
-Breakfast is all day, so realistically people are in there around 11 or noon.

-While waiting for food you may:
-1. Talk about drunken things that have happened the night before
-2. Stack creamers in a pyramid shape
-3. Shake a creamer until it turns into butter, which takes the entire breakfast.
-4. Writher in disgust as the waiter give you a jug of water, and at the bottom is one of his punk bracelet spikes.

-The food is two eggs swimming in oil, with fried frozen hash browns.
-That experience is $2.99...
-So about $3.15 with tax.

-Of course the real deal is the greasy spoon that is closest when you wake up.
-The place must be owned by Canadians to make it authentically awful, and as white as the toast you eat there as possible.

-We went there, and of course it was crowded because everyone woke up at 11am.

 ----